Canvas Instructor Guide

 • If you want to allow students to sign themselves up, check the Allow self sign-up box.

-• If you want to make groups yourself, select an option from the "Group Structure" drop-down.
+• If you want to assign students to groups yourself, select an option from the "Group Structure" drop-down.

 5. Save your group set.

-6. To add groups within the group set, click +Group in the upper right side of the group set.
+6. To add groups within the group set, click +Group in the upper right side of the group set page.

-8. Once groups are populated, students will be able to access the private group area.
+8. Once students have been added to a group, they will be able to access the private collaborative page.

 1. Log in to your Canvas course, and click Settings in the Course Navigation.